scalespeeder/DayZ-WASTELANDERs-Snow-Storm-Weather-File-For-PC-and-Console-Servers/readme.txt

 Then simply upload cfgweather.xml to your appropriate mission folder, over-the top or in-the-place-of the old file on your Server.

-(I have included the vanilla file when you want to revert, it's called cfgweatherBAK )
+(I have included the vanilla file when you want to revert, it's called cfgweatherBAK.
+Rename & upload to hopefully get normal weather back! )

 Re-start your server for the changes to take effect.